 BSc (Hons) Computing

-This fast-paced and wide-ranging Computing degree will prepare you for a rewarding career in any number of industries.
+This fast-paced and wide-ranging Computing degree will prepare you for a rewarding career.
 Ranked TOP among Scottish Modern Universities for overall course satisfaction (Computing, NSS 2023).

 Course detail